 - Protected research time: Scientists must devote at least nine person-months (75% FTE) of full-time professional effort to pursuing their proposed research project and engaging in career development and program activities.
 This requirement protects scientists’ research time and ensures they have the freedom to develop their projects and their careers.

-- Salary support: This award requires a minimum of 75% of a scientist’s full-time effort with salary support of up to $100,000 total, inclusive of fringe.
-If salary + fringe exceed $100,000, institutional support must cover the difference to support 75% FTE in this program.
+- Salary support: This award requires a minimum of 75% of a scientist’s full-time effort with salary support.
+Salary support of up to $100,000 salary funding is allowed.
+Fringe funding is calculated additionally, at the rate applicable to the awardee individual’s role.
+If salary costs for 75% effort exceed $100,000, institutional support (i.e., cost share from appropriate source(s)) must cover the difference (of salary and associated fringe costs) to support 75% FTE in this program.
 For certain subspecialties (e.g., surgery, ENT) a minimum of 50% FTE is required.

-- Research and career development funds: Scientists will receive $25,000 per year in funds to support their research and travel.
-The budget must be pre-approved and indirect costs are not allowed.
+- Research and career development funds: Scientists will receive $25,000/year in funds to support their research and travel.

 - Mentorship: In addition to the scientist’s own mentorship team, awardees will develop an Individual Development Plan (IDP) with milestones and quarterly mentor meetings with a program director.